ikarus-project/ikarus/docs/website/theory/theoryGrid.md

 It is based on three template parameters `griddim`(dimension of the grid), `cogriddim`(???) and `wdim`(dimension of the world).

-@ Alex: Could you explain the implementation details here?
-How are the private quantities (e.g. entitiesFathers) constructed?

 ## Grid factory
 To construct a grid, a grid factory can be used.
 To construct a grid, vertices and element definitions are inserted into the factory.
 The grid is then constructed by the `createGrid()` function.